PrestaShop/PrestaShop-1.6/README.md

 - Security issues
 - Supporting PHP 7.2

+When the volunteers will consider that a patch version is needed, a release will be built and be made available on GitHub only.
+Those eventual releases will not be available on the PrestaShop company website.
+This is a pure community initiative.

 All issues and pull requests that are not in this list will be closed.

 For more details, please read the [1.6.1.X: What’s Next][4] article.